snackbxx/lore/docs/users/legionaire.md

 # Legionaire

-Legionaire AKA Legion AKA Brick Dawg is a moderator of SnackBox and is known for mercilessly hunting down every Ranjeet, Dakshina and Kumar with zero hesitation before mercilessly banishing them to the shadow realm with the funniest ban reasons.
+Legionaire AKA Legion AKA Brick Dawg is a moderator of Snackbox and is known for mercilessly hunting down every Ranjeet, Dakshina and Kumar with zero hesitation before mercilessly banishing them to the shadow realm with the funniest ban reasons.
 He is most notable for killing every single Dakshina.

 ## Banning Citations